paxel/hop-scotch/README.md

 **Hop 1 - Language detector**

 Predicate: all<br/>
-Enriches the sentence with the "language" of the text (e.g. french)
+Enriches the sentence with the "language" of the text (e.g. French)

 **Stage 2**

 **Hop 1 - French translator**

-Predicate: language: french<br/>
+Predicate: language: French<br/>
-Enriches the sentence with an english translation of the french original
+Enriches the sentence with an english translation of the French original

 **Hop 2 - German translator**